 First, remove the green wire completely.
 Take the wire stripper and strip the insulation of the other two remaining wires.
 Strip at least 3/8 inches of insulation.
 While using the wire stripper, remember to use the correct hole according to the wire gauge.

 Tip: We strip 3/4 inches of insulation for metal cap & shell sockets.
-However, for phenolic sockets, you don’t need that much of an exposed wire conductor length.
+However, phenolic sockets don’t need that much of an exposed wire conductor length.
 So, the 3/8-inch length is perfect.

 After removing the insulation, twist the wire strand properly.
 Then, use the needle-nose plier or your fingers to fold the exposed wires in half.